craftworkgames/craftworkgames.github.io/docs/features/ui/gum/gum-forms/gum-forms.md

 :::tip[Up to date]
 This page is **up to date** for MonoGame.Extended `@mgeversion@`.
 If you find outdated information, [please open an issue](https://github.com/monogame-extended/monogame-extended.github.io/issues).
 :::
-Gum Forms provides a collection of flexible, fully customizable controls which can be added to your project with just a few lines of code.
+Gum provides a collection of flexible, fully customizable controls which can be added to your project with just a few lines of code.

 Gum includes a number of solutions for UI: